 With significance placed both on collaborative practice and shared learning, the gallery aims to allow everyone the freedom and support to learn.
-The vision of the gallery is to Let Art In, helping children, young people and adults to explore what art can be - supporting the importance of art in schools and beyond, through collaboration, learning and breaking down barriers.
+The vision of the gallery is to, help children, young people and adults to explore what art can be - supporting the importance of art in schools for creativity and wellbeing, through collaboration, learning and breaking down barriers.

 What we do